SWE-EVO: Benchmarking Coding Agents in Long-Horizon Software Evolution Scenarios: Experiments

 \subsection{Performance on \tool}

-In \tool, each task is defined by an original release-note entry that we use as the problem statement.
-These release notes often reference one or more upstream pull requests or GitHub issues.
-Because such contextual artifacts are not always available in practice, we evaluate agents under two input settings: (i) our default setting: \emph{release-note only}, where the agent receives only the raw release note, and (ii) \emph{release-note + PR/issue}, where we additionally provide the content of the pull requests and/or issues referenced by that release note.
-We report the performance of all OpenHands and SWE-agent scaffolds across all model on \tool under these two settings in Tables~\ref{tab:main_results_with_context} and~\ref{tab:main_results_no_context}.
-For comparison, we also include each model’s performance on SWE-bench Verified.
+Each \tool task is specified by a release-note entry, optionally augmented with linked PR/issue text.
+To prevent models from retrieving future code or online PR content during evaluation, we block internet access and provide the linked PR/issue text directly in our default \emph{release-note + PR/issue context} setting (Appendix~\ref{subsec:PR_Issue_Context}).
+Table~\ref{tab:main_results_with_context} reports results for OpenHands and SWE-agent, alongside each model's SWE-bench Verified score when available.

-Overall, \tool is substantially more challenging than SWE-bench Verified.
-Even the strongest model (\texttt{gpt-5}) resolves only 19--21\% of instances on \tool, compared to 65\% resolved on the existing issue-resolution benchmark SWE-bench Verified.
-Beyond this difficulty, performance on \tool exhibits a clean and intuitive scaling trend: larger models reliably outperform their smaller variants (e.g., \texttt{gpt-5} $>$ \texttt{gpt-5-mini} $>$ \texttt{gpt-5-nano}), and the ranking of proprietary models closely mirrors their relative performance on SWE-bench Verified.
-Finally, providing PR/issue context yields measurable but modest gains, suggesting that even with detailed and fully specified context, agents still struggle to reconstruct the correct release-note-aligned implementation change.
-Taken together, these results indicate that \tool is a more demanding and more realistic benchmark for evaluating end-to-end software-evolution capabilities.
+The scale differences in Figure~\ref{fig:compare_swe_bench} translate into a large performance gap.
+Even the strongest model \texttt{gpt-5.4} resolves only around \textbf{25\%} of \tool instances, and matched-model comparisons show the same pattern: \texttt{gpt-5.2} drops from 72.80\% on SWE-bench Verified to 22.92\% on \tool.
+Performance still follows intuitive scaling trends across model families.
+One exception is \texttt{glm-5}/\texttt{glm-4p7}, which perform much better with SWE-agent than OpenHands, suggesting scaffold sensitivity in addition to benchmark difficulty.
+Taken together, these results indicate that \tool is a more demanding and more realistic benchmark for end-to-end software-evolution capabilities.

-We also evaluate the more challenging release-note only setting, where agents must infer required changes without additional PR/issue context.
-Table~\ref{tab:main_results_no_context} shows that performance drops modestly but remains consistent with the trends observed in the context-enhanced setting, confirming that \tool poses substantial challenges regardless of the amount of specification detail provided.
+We also evaluate a more challenging \emph{release-note only} setting, where agents receive no PR/issue context.
+As shown in Table~\ref{tab:main_results_context_compare} (in Appendix~\ref{sec:context_comparison_appendix}), performance drops modestly but trends remain consistent, confirming that \tool poses substantial challenges regardless of specification detail.

+\paragraph{Uncertainty from Benchmark Scale.} Because \tool contains 48 curated instances, one resolved instance changes Resolved Rate by 2.08 percentage points.
+We therefore report uncertainty and avoid over-interpreting close leaderboard gaps.
+At the same time, the larger behavioral deltas in Figure~\ref{fig:compare_swe_bench} make each instance closer to a release-sized evolution task than to a single-issue repair task.
+Representative 95\% Wilson confidence intervals over task instances are [14.9, 38.8] for 25.00\%, [10.2, 31.9] for 18.75\%, [4.5, 22.2] for 10.42\%, and [0.4, 10.9] for 2.08\%, so we focus on large performance gaps rather than small ranking differences.